codechefmarc/localist_drupal/README.md

 To create your own migrations, create a custom module.
 Create migration `yml` files in a `/migrations` directory under the root of the custom module that follow a similar structure to the examples provided.
 Examples are located at `localist_drupal/migrations`.

-Enable the custom module, and then enter the migration `id` into the Localist settings form in the appropriate field.
+Enable the custom module and then enter the migration `id` into the Localist settings form in the appropriate field.
 For example, if it is an events migration, enter the machine name into the "Event Migration" field and save the settings.
 The group migration can also be overridden (see below) and there are also dependency migrations (that will get imported before events - for example Localist filters into a taxonomy vocabulary).

 The following notes will refer to the `migrations/localist_example_events` migration provided in this module as an example.

+## Create a scaffold migration using Drush generate

+You may manually create migrations via the examples or use a Drush generator to create a scaffold for an events migration.
+To do so, your custom module must first be enabled.
+Then run:

+`drush generate localist_event_migration`

+The generator will ask for:
+- The machine name of your custom module (this is autocomplete)
+- The machine name of the content type to use for events
+- The machine name for the description field - Since Localist uses formatted HTML for the description field, this should also be a formatted HTML field.
+- The machine name of the smart date range field.

 ## Source Plugin Changes